Temping and Tax - Some common questions

 Your employer should send you one within a few weeks of the end of March.
 Anne Jagger Recruitment employees (including Temporary Workers) will find their P60 on-line with their payslips.

-The new ‘Real Time Information’ system used by HMRC means that employers are obliged to provide weekly information about deductions made from employees.
+The ‘Real Time Information’ system used by HMRC means that employers are obliged to provide weekly information about deductions made from employees.
 Because of this, there are now very few delays in allocating tax codes and processing payroll information.
-However, if you are currently temping for Anne Jagger and are concerned about your tax status please drop us an e-mail to email@example.com and put ‘TAX’ in the subject line.
-We will try to get back to you within 2 hours.
+However, if you are currently temping for Anne Jagger and are concerned about your tax status please drop us an e-mail to firstname.lastname@example.org and put ‘TAX’ in the subject line.
+We will get back to you within 24 hours.

 What is my Tax Code?